GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

         kubectl get ingress ingress-resource

     The IP address for the Ingress Resource will not be defined right away, so you may need to wait a few moments for the `ADDRESS` field to get populated.
+The IP address should match the contents of the $NGINX_INGRESS_IP variable.

     The output should look like the following:

         NAME               CLASS    HOSTS                  ADDRESS   PORTS   AGE
         ingress-resource   <none>   34.122.88.204.nip.io             80      10s

-    Note the `HOSTS` value in the output is set to a FQDN using nip.io domain.
-This host resolves the hostname with the form of `[IP_ADDRESS].nip.io` to
+    Note that the `HOSTS` value in the output is set to the FQDN specified in the `host` entry of the yaml file.
-    `[IP_ADDRESS]`.
-NGINX Ingress Controller requires you to use a DNS name in the `host` specification in the `Ingress` resource.
-For the purpose of this tutorial, you use the nip.io service.
-In production, you can replace the `host` specification in the `Ingress` resource with you real FQDN for the Service.

 ### Test Ingress